SnowConvert AI - SQL Server-Azure Synapse Functional Differences

 --SET ANSI_NULLS ON

-This notification indicates that when using SP_EXECUTESQL, the output parameters must be listed in the same sequence as they appear in the SQL string being executed.
-If the order is different, the output values will be incorrectly assigned.
+This FDM notifies that the output parameters in the SP_EXECUTESQL statement must be in the same order as they appear in the SQL string to execute.
+Otherwise, the output values will not be correctly assigned.

-The order of @MaxAgeOUT and @MaxIdOUT parameters matches in both the SQL query string and the output parameters definition.
+As can be seen, @MaxAgeOUT and @MaxIdOUT appear in the same order in both the SQL string and the output parameters.

-When converting the code, the statement SELECT $1, $2 INTO :MAXAGE, :MAXID FROM TABLE(RESULT_SCAN(LAST_QUERY_ID())) will store the values from columns $1 and $2 into the variables MAXAGE and MAXID respectively.
+Thus, when converting the code, the SELECT $1, $2 INTO :MAXAGE, :MAXID FROM TABLE(RESULT_SCAN(LAST_QUERY_ID())) will assign the values correctly.

 CREATE PROCEDURE CORRECT_OUTPUT_PARAMS_ORDER